choudhrybilal/MOTUS---Arduino-Based-Robotic-Car-Controlled-Wirelessly-Using-Leap-Motion-Sensor/README.md

 2 - Run npm install

 ## Step 04
-### Connect the HC-05 bluetooth module to the Arduino for configuration
+### Connect the HC-05 Bluetooth Module to the Arduino for Configuration

 We will program the Arduino to send AT commands to the module to configure it via a SoftwareSerial connection.
 Wire the TX and RX pins of your module to your Arduino.
 They need wired in a crossover configuration, so from the module to the Arduino wire TX to pin 10 and RX to pin 11.

 ![alt text](BT_module_connection_1.JPG)

-Then upload the following Sketch to your Arduino which creates a connection between the Arduino's serial port and the HC-05.
+Upload the Sketch 'Motus_BT_Config.ino' to your Arduino which creates a connection between the Arduino's serial port and the HC-05.
 Modify the ROBOT_NAME (MOTUS) and the BLUETOOTH_SPEED values before uploading if you want a custom name or have changed the baudrate before.
 HC-05 has defaults baudrate (38400).

 Note: To put the HC-05 in AT commands mode you must connect the KEY pin in an arduino pin (I use pin 9) this is because this module works different.

 Upload code file in the repository named 'Motus_BT_Config.ino' to the Ardiuno board.

 ## Step 05
-### Check configuration
+### Check Configuration

 The setup() function will take about 6 seconds to run.
 You can connect to the Arduino with Serial Monitor and you should see the following output.